MinottiAlessandro/nvim/README.md

     - 'u' to unstage
     - 'U' to unsage all
     - 'cc' to create a commit (after inserting the commit message :wq to save and commit)
+    - 'cz' to create a stash and include all staged/unstaged changes
+    - 'cza' to apply ta last stash

 ## File search & navigation
 | Keybinding | Description |